 - 2. Execute the EQ\CACHE.PREPARE\MIGRATION procedure to set up a migration status tracking table.
-This procedure only needs to be called once for all cache migrations.
+This procedure must be called once for all cache migrations.
 You can query the migration status table to find the status of cache migration.
-The migration status table is described in Table 1, " EQ\$CACHE\MIGRATION Migration Status Table" on page 27 in this document. - 3.
-Stop the schedule for the data source you want to migrate. - 4.
-Execute the MIGRATE\TO\SECURE\CACHE function to migrate a data source.
+The migration status table is described in Table 1, " EQ\$CACHE\MIGRATION Migration Status Table" on page 31 in this document. - 3.
+Stop the schedule for the data source you want to migrate.

+4. Execute the MIGRATE\TO\SECURE\CACHE function to migrate a data source.
 Supply the numeric identifier of the data source as an argument.

 '''

-return_value := EQ_CACHE.MIGRATE_TO_SECURE_CACHE (dsid)
+return\value := EQ\CACHE.MIGRATE\TO\SECURE\CACHE (dsid)

 '''